-After settling on an advisor they feel they can work with, it’s time for investors to get down to the business of setting financial goals, says Dawn Marchand, vice-president of marketing and direct distribution for CBIA/Lawyers Financial.
+After settling on an advisor you feel you can work with, it’s time for you to get down to the business of setting financial goals.

 1. What is my current financial situation?

 The first step is to look at your current financial picture, which includes your assets, debts and savings, and your risk tolerance.
 Sometimes it can feel like a scary thing, but it’s not until you have all this information that you can start working to determine where the gaps and opportunities are.